mikebway/envoy-auth-poc/README.md

 authorization filter.
 The following URL path patterns shall be routed directly to the [localhost:9090](http://localhost:9090/) or [localhost:9040](http://localhost:9040/) services without going through the filter:

-* `/` - and exact match; the home page; it is assumed that users would not need to be authorized to view the site's root page.
+* `/` - an exact match; the home page; it is assumed that users would not need to be authorized to view the site's root page.
 * `/static` - any URL prefixed with `/static` is assumed to be a request for static content, JavaScript, etc that does not require authorization to access.
 * `/login` - a prefix; there would not be much point in not allowing anonymous users to identify themselves!